W School of Journalism and Communication: History

 Entrance to the CFJ and W School campus building at 210 rue du Faubourg Saint Antoine in Paris, in May 2021.

 On 12 January 2016, following in the footsteps of the Académie de École supérieure de journalisme de Lille in 2014, the CFJ announced the creation of W, a bachelor's degree course enabling students to learn about careers in journalism, communication, marketing and digital creation and to prepare for the French competitive exams for journalism schools.

 On 28 June 2019, EDHEC Business School and W School announced the signing of a double degree agreement to W and BBA EDHEC students.
 W students will be able to complete their bachelor's degree with a fourth year in the International Business Track in English at BBA EDHEC.
 BBA EDHEC students, on the other hand, will be able to replace their third year by enrolling in a W course, including journalism, documentary and fiction, or marketing and digital communication.

 On 13 April 2021, the French business school Audencia and École W launched a preparatory course for the French journalism school entrance exams in Nantes, with plans to create a double master's degree by the start of the 2022 academic year.

 On 19 June 2021, the University of Paris-II Panthéon Assas announced a plan to transform its structure into an experimental one, based on a public-private partnership, which would bring together the Institut supérieur d'interprétation et de traduction (ISIT), the École française d'électronique et d'informatique (EFREI), the Centre de formation des journalistes (CFJ) and the École W as constituent schools of the university, and the IRSEM as a partner institute.
 The new university is created on 1 January 2022.

 In April 2024, the French National Institute of Sport, Expertise, and Performance (INSEP) and the W School announced the launch at the start of the 2024 academic year of a new bachelor's degree course in journalism and communication, open to high-level sportsmen and women (SHN) and non-SHN, to replace the ‘Sportcom’ course created by the CFJ in 1987.

+On 21 January 2025, the French Higher Council for Evaluation of Research and Higher Education (HCERES) published its evaluation report on Paris-Panthéon-Assas University and its constituent colleges, such as W School.
+The authority praised the W School's “satisfactory” graduate employment rate of 85%, a “steady increase” in enrollment since 2022, the establishment of a master's degree (Diplôme National de Master) with the French Press Institute, another component of the university, and a bachelor's degree (Diplôme National de Licence) with Sorbonne University, as well as partnerships “with renowned institutions: EM Lyon Business School, EDHEC Business School, and HEC Paris.”
+On the other hand, it points to research potential that “remains limited” but takes into account the desire of École W to build “a team of teacher-researchers,” particularly in “AI and alternative teaching methods.”